intermezzOS/kernel/README.md

 Where `yourusername` is your username.

-This project uses the xargo crate (https://github.com/japaric/xargo).
+This project uses the [xargo](https://github.com/japaric/xargo) crate.
 To get it:

  ```bash
  $ cargo install xargo